ebidtech/redis-prototype/README.md

 Benchmarks were performed using PHPBench (https://github.com/phpbench/phpbench).

+There were three independent tests performed, one for each of the proposed multiple consume solutions.
+They're represented as:
+* `benchLpopConsecutive` Consumes with multiple client side `lpop` operations.
+* `benchLpopInternal` Consumes with a single Lua script.
+* `benchLpopPipeline` Consumes with multiple `lpop` operations within a pipeline.

-Every benchmark iteration started with a queue with 1000 messages.
-Messages where removed in increments of 50, until the queue was empty (20 revolutions).
-The test was comprised of a total of 10 iterations, resulting in a total of 10000 messages consumed.
+Each of these benchmarks started with a queue with 1000 messages.
+Messages are removed in increments of 50, until the queue is empty (20 revolutions).
+Each benchmark is executed a total of 10 iterations.

 #### Results

+Each line of the following table represents a single iteration for a particular benchmark.
+Listed times and other metrics refer to the average value of the 20 revolutions, for each iteration.

 ```
 \Prototype\Redis\Benchmark\RedisQueueSimpleBench